Blue Grass Chemical Agent-Destruction Pilot Plant: Closure

-State environmental regulators approved the BGCAPP permit modification request for closure September 27, 2023, and the plant is in the closure phase, expected to take three years.
-The plant is destroying agent-contaminated secondary waste (see SDC section, above) as part of this phase.
+State environmental regulators approved the BGCAPP permit modification request for closure September 27, 2023, and the plant is in the closure phase, expected to be completed in Fiscal Year 2028.
+The plant completed destruction of agent-contaminated secondary waste (see SDC section, above) as part of this phase.

 Closure is the final phase of the project, following chemical weapons destruction operations.
 It encompasses planning, preparation, and disposal of agent-contaminated and non-contaminated secondary waste; facility and equipment decontamination; and decommissioning and demolition of facilities in accordance with public law and U.S. Army direction.
 In addition, personal property is disposed of, real property is returned to BGAD, environmental permits are closed, and the contract is closed.

 Public outreach

-The Blue Grass Chemical Stockpile Outreach Office permanently closed to the public in 2024, but staff continues to be available at bgoutreach@iem.com.

-The Blue Grass Chemical Stockpile Outreach Office was established to serve as the community's primary information resource on chemical weapons destruction in Kentucky.
-Although the outreach office closed in April 2024 as part of overall BGCAPP closure activities, the BGCAPP outreach staff continues to respond to inquiries, provides information to stakeholders and guest speakers for civic groups, and interfaces with the governor-appointed Kentucky Chemical Demilitarization Citizens' Advisory Commission and its Chemical Destruction Community Advisory Board.
+The Blue Grass Chemical Stockpile Outreach Office was established in 1996 to serve as the community's primary information resource on chemical weapons destruction in Kentucky.
+Although the outreach office closed in April 2024 as part of overall BGCAPP closure activities, the BGCAPP outreach staff continued to respond to inquiries, provide information to stakeholders, and interface with the governor-appointed Kentucky Chemical Demilitarization Citizens' Advisory Commission and its Chemical Destruction Community Advisory Board until the closure of the outreach program in 2026.
+The archive of the public outreach program is available at the Eastern Kentucky University library in Richmond.